duerrfk/skp/README.md

 # Algorithms

-Algorithms criticalsection1 to criticalsection4 are initial tries to solve the critical section problem.
+The algorithms _criticalsection1_ to _criticalsection4_ are initial attempts to solve the critical section problem.
 Intentionally, all of these examples have some problem and fail to implement at least one of the desired properties of the critical section problem (mutual exclusion, freedom from deadlocks or starvation).
 These imperfect algorithms are used to demonstrate how model checking can help to reveal these problems.

-Algorithm criticalsection5dekker is Dekker's algorithm, which provides a complete solution for the critical section problem with two processes.
+Algorithm _criticalsection5dekker_ is Dekker's algorithm, which provides a complete solution for the critical section problem with two processes.

-Algorithm criticalsection5bakery is Lamport's Bakery algorithm for n processes.
+Algorithm _criticalsection5bakery_ is Lamport's Bakery algorithm for _n_ processes.
 This example is used to demonstrate the limitations of model checking.
-The Bakery algorithm has an infinite number of different states (token numbers can theoretically grow infinitely).
+The Bakery algorithm has an infinite number of different states since token numbers can theoretically grow infinitely.
 Thus, model checking will never reach an end where all states have been checked.
-If we artificially limit the grows of token numbers to a maximum, the algorithm is not starvation free anymore, as can be demonstrated with model checking.
+If we artificially limit token numbers to a pre-defined maximum, the algorithm is not starvation free anymore, as can be demonstrated with model checking.

 # License